by Judith Clayman

 “I can’t talk to you,” he snapped.

-“I hate you, I hate the Marine Corps and I hate this town,” her fury now matching his.
+“I hate you, I hate the Marine Corps, and I hate this town,” she said, her fury now matching his.

-He threw up his hands, grabbed his bag, and walked out, slamming the door behind
+He threw up his hands, grabbed his bag and walked out, slamming the door behind him.

 Jenny managed to report Charlie’s trip to Spain before dissolving into tears.